-Barangay Ginebra head coach Tim Cone clipped fans early high-expectations.
+Barangay Ginebra head coach Tim Cone clipped fans early high expectations.
 Their squad looks good on paper but not guarantees championship as what the multi-champ mentor tries to relay.

-After few days of the monster trade which involved the Ginebra and the Northport Batang Pier where they made a player swap between Christian Standhardinger and Greg Slaughter, many die-hard fans of team NSD feel that capturing their back-to-back All-Filipino rings will be as easy as counting 1-2-3.
+After a few days of the monster trade which involved the Ginebra and the Northport Batang Pier where they made a player swap between Christian Standhardinger and Greg Slaughter, many die-hard fans of team NSD feel that capturing their back-to-back All-Filipino rings will be as easy as counting 1-2-3.

 “I think managing expectations is going to be one of the big hurdles going for our team,” said the 63-year-old Cone.
 “People would say, ‘Oh they’ve got Christian.’
 On paper, we’re going to look good, but you’ve got to do it on the floor.

 “And that’s the danger that happens,” said Cone.